Cobb's Green Speed Changes Explained: What's Actually Changing and What Isn't

 What Happens Next

 Cobb hasn't announced it is exiting the performance tuning market.
-The Accessport will still function for a wide range of tuning applications that don't touch emissions hardware.
-But the removal of these specific capabilities represents a meaningful reduction in what the product can do, and the goodwill cost with existing customers is real.
-Whether competitors step into the gap, or whether Cobb finds a compliant path forward for track-specific use cases, remains to be seen.
+The Accessport will still function for a wide range of tuning applications that don't touch deleted emissions hardware.
+But the Accesstuner restrictions represent a meaningful reduction in what protuners can build within the Cobb ecosystem, and the goodwill cost with existing customers is real.
+Whether competitors step into the gap, or whether Cobb finds a compliant path forward for track-specific use cases, isn't known yet.
+Cobb hasn't said publicly either way.
+For more on what this shift could mean long-term, see our earlier piece asking whether this is the beginning of the end for Cobb.

 Key Takeaways

-• Customers who purchased hardware such as flex-fuel kits based on existing Accessport compatibility may find those products less useful or incompatible under the new software limitations.
+- Customers who purchased hardware such as flex-fuel kits based on existing Accessport and Accesstuner compatibility may find those setups less functional or incompatible under the new restrictions.

-• This situation reflects a long-running conflict between federal emissions enforcement and the aftermarket performance community over the right to modify privately owned vehicles.
+- This situation reflects a long-running conflict between federal emissions enforcement and the aftermarket performance community over the right to modify privately owned vehicles, a tension that surfaced publicly at least as far back as the 2015 rule proposal and its 2016 controversy.

 Written by